 My principal interests lie in developing innovative and ethnographic methodological approaches which ground wider theoretical debates in situated relationships and performances.
 In particular my research seeks to rehearse practices of understanding, solidarity and care within and between more-than human communities.

 2017-2018 Research Associate, Newcastle University.
-Corporate food retailers, meat supply chains and the responsibilities of tackling antimicrobial resistance, with Dr Alex Hughes (PI), Dr Emma Roe, Prof. Neil Wrigley, Prof. Michelle Lowe and Prof. Bill Keevil (Co-Is): Antimicrobial resistance (AMR) has major global implications for human health, animal health, agriculture, and the economy.
+Corporate food retailers, meat supply chains and the responsibilities of tackling antimicrobial resistance, with Prof. Alex Hughes (PI), Dr Emma Roe, Prof. Neil Wrigley, Prof. Michelle Lowe and Prof. Bill Keevil (Co-Is): Antimicrobial resistance (AMR) has major global implications for human health, animal health, agriculture, and the economy.
 The 2016 O’Neill report identified the reduction of "the extensive and unnecessary use of antibiotics in agriculture" as one of four key interventions needed to tackle AMR, yet within the food industry antimicrobial drugs remain important and necessary tools to support farm animal health and welfare, and the safety of foodstuffs.